alanmacgowan/BookLibrary.NodeJS/README.md

 # BookLibrary.NodeJS
-Sample application using NodeJs and Express
+Sample application using NodeJs, Express and MongoDB.